These unique phenomena have been created by a rare coincidence of several geological factors.

 Here have formed also rimstone formations – small stone dams.
 Again – this is unique place where can be seen rimstone formations made of salt, may be the only ones in the world.
 Elsewhere in the world rimstones are formed from travertine or sinter – and even such travertine rimstones are quite rare.

-The pressure of vapour has created countless geysers in Dallol Volcano.
-These geysers are not high and not permanent – the salt around the geyser in the depths is easily dissolved and at one moment geyser stops erupting.
+The pressure of vapor has created countless geysers in Dallol Volcano.
+These geysers are not high and not permanent – the salt around the geyser in the depths is easily dissolved and at some moment geyser stops erupting.
 Water finds other crevices and new geyser starts erupting nearby.

-The erupted brine is very hot and quickly evaporates, leaving salt deposits around the mouth of geyser.
-Highest geyser cones are up to 3 m tall, and just like everything else here – coloured in garish colours.
+The erupted brine is very hot and quickly evaporates, leaving salt deposits around the mouth of the geyser.
+Highest geyser cones are up to 3 m tall, and just like everything else here – colored in garish colors.

 In January 2011 here took place heavy rainfall.
 Supply of fresh water changed the hydrological regime and there appeared hundreds of new geysers and hot springs.
 Inevitably they will disappear one after another… and again there will come up new ones after the next rainfall.